francy-twiri/python-mini/README.md

 # tutorial mini projects

-python mini projects for beginner
+python mini projects for beginner that are beginner friendly